Founder of WaterMaarq, Marlon Quinn wants to share the beauty of the marine environment with you in full colour and vibrance.

 Travelling all across the world and Australia, Marlon has freedived in the most immaculate places, (Tonga, Solomon Islands, Ras Mohammed Reef Egypt, Mallorca Spain, Cinque Terre Italy, Thailand, Malaysia, Attica Greece) but none keep him as transfixed as the waters and marine life of Port Phillip Bay and the Bass Strait abounding the Mornington Peninsula.

-A professional boat pilot, guide and freediving instructor, the water is where you’ll find him.
+A professional boat pilot, snorkel & freedive instructor trainer, and guide, the water is where you’ll find him.
 Having studied sustainable development and later represented as associate faculty for the Sustainability Challenge Foundation, he’s driven to provide a natural marine experience that leaves as little trace behind, yet evokes a powerful message on the fragility and wonderment of the ocean.